 High School Senior FAQs

-Between now and May 1, high school seniors are trying to decide among their many college acceptances.
+Between now and May 1 (or June 1 for colleges who have extended), high school seniors are trying to decide among their many college acceptances.
 Here is a list of frequently asked questions from college-bound seniors that may help you as you think about your college options.

 Q: I was accepted into my second choice college at my favorite university.
 Should I matriculate and try to transfer into my college of choice once I am an enrolled student or is this too risky?